All of our training programs are firmly structured on this powerful triad:

 The repetitive process of practicing a skill makes us better and allows us to efficiently and effectively reach our goals.
 A classical musician is "classically trained" not "classically learned" to perform.
 Wanting to play the piano professionally means you have to take the skills you have learned and train as much as possible.

 Learning and training don’t stop here.
 Consciously and competently applying skills allows us to evolve, adjust and grow.
 If you want to play piano at Carnegie Hall, you have to hone your skills and continue to grow every day.
-Evaluate your performance then continue training the the areas that need improvement.
+Evaluate your performance then continue training in the areas that need improvement.